Andy-Boraphet/CSS342A-2022-Spring/exam/final.md

 ```

-**8. (10pt) To store a large number of user record (such as user name, id, hobbies), discuss what would be the best data structure for search and insertion.**
+**8. (10pt) To store a large number of user record (such as user name, id, hobbies), discuss what would be the best data structure for efficient search and insertion.**

 ```